 “ Apple taught consumers how to pay for media -- and to expect to pay for media”

 As the remembrances of Jobs, who died October 5, have often noted, Apple and its iconic CEO changed the way we live and play.
 For years tech experts debated how or whether consumers would pay for content in the Internet Age.
 Apple answered that question almost singlehandedly when it launched its iTunes Store, where users now download billions of dollars worth of music, movies, TV shows, and books via more than 225 million iTunes accounts.
-“One of the big innovations that came from the iTunes store is that Apple taught consumers how to pay for media -- and to expect to pay for media,” says Carl Howe of technology research firm Yankee Group.
+“One of the big innovations that came from the iTunes store is that Apple taught consumers how to pay for media -- and to expect to pay for media,” says Carl Howe of technology researcher Yankee Group.

 The company launched what was originally called the iTunes Music Store in April 2003, about a year and a half after it rolled out its first iPod.
 Since then, Apple has sold more than 16 billion songs and become the country’s largest music retailer.
 While the availability of hundreds of thousands of apps has helped, and in turn been helped by, the wide adoption of the iPhone and subsequently the iPad, the mobile revolution set into high gear with the rollout of the iPhone has only added to the exploding demand for mobile media—though Apple itself still doesn’t make huge profits from the iTunes store.

 Apple splits the revenue from sales of media and apps through iTunes, keeping 30 percent and sending 70 percent to the publishers of the content.
 The company doesn’t detail iTunes sales in its earnings reports, but it has often said that the store runs only a bit above break even, with its main purpose being to increase the appeal of Apple’s hardware.
 Or as independent Apple analyst Robert Paul Leitau puts it: “Content sells devices.”